jffelix/Tic-Tac-Toe/README.md

 - Notifies when a winner is determined and who
 - Determines when the game is a tie
 - Offers reset board option when game is complete

+## How to run application

+- Fork over this repository to your GitHub account.
+- Run "git clone" command in Terminal to copy the repository to your personal computer.
+- Open VS Code with your cloned repository.
+- Run "npm start" and "npm run build" in seperate terminals.
+- Go to Google Chrome and use localhost:3000.